Milne

 We hope everyone has a lovely restful weekend.

-Mrs Ghoul and Miss Newton
+Mrs Ghoul and Ms Johnson

 Well done to all of the children for completing their first full week in Reception.
+We are so impressed with how well they are adjusting to life at St Stephen’s.
 You may notice that they are more tired than usual and will require a little more rest this weekend.

-This week the children have done a fabulous job getting to know us, finding their way around the Early Years and beginning to learn their new routines.
-They had their first P.E. lesson with Sam, their first music lesson with Ms Rachel and their first Gymnastics session with Fiona and Sharon.
+This week the children have done a fabulous job getting to know everyone, finding their way around the Early Years and beginning to learn their new routines.
+They had their first P.E. lesson with Mr Blair, their first music lesson with Ms Rachel and their first Gymnastics session with Fiona and Sharon.
 They also had a library session with Mrs Pereira.
 The children will take home their first library book next Monday.
-We are so impressed with how well they are adjusting to life at St Stephen’s.
+The children also enjoyed their first buddy reading session with Year 6.
+Each week on a Thursday the children spend time in either the Year 6 classroom or their Reception classroom enjoying stories from the school library with a Year 6 buddy.

 This week we have been busy painting self-portraits to display in class.
 The children have enjoyed looking in a mirror and describing themselves.
 We also agreed some simple class rules to make our classrooms safe and enjoyable places to be.
 The children enjoyed playing some games and singing some songs to learn and remember each other’s names.
-We have been discussing our feelings and what the children can do if they are feeling sad or angry including, telling an adult, taking deep breaths, having a drink of water, looking at a book in the reading corner or having a snuggle with a class soft toy.

-We have also begun our daily Phonics lessons and introduced the sounds m, a, s and d.
 Thank you to everyone who attended our Phonics presentation this week.
 We have posted the Phonics presentation on our class page for you to refer to.
 There is also a link to a video to aid you with the pronunciation of each sound and a short guide on sound blending.

 In our Religious Education lesson (R.E.) this week we began our first unit, ‘Who made the wonderful world?’
 The children listened to the story ‘Dogger’ by Shirley Hughes and the children shared with the class things that are precious to them and why.